FATStar14/DefectDetection/README.md

 ## 📄 License

 For academic and prototype use only.
+This project is **not licensed for public reuse**.
+Forking, copying, or redistributing the code without explicit permission is **prohibited**.
  Contact the author for further usage.